rajat2502/YDKJS_Notes/Scope & Closures/Chapter_2_Illustrating_Lexical_Scope.md

 # Chapter 2: Illustrating Lexical Scope

 - In this chapter we will discuss about how our program is handled by the JS Engine and how the JS Engine actually works.
-- We will see different metaphors to illustrate scope.

 ### Marbles, and Buckets, and Bubbles...
 Oh My!